x6x4/cppfun/3/docs/ASM_SYNTAX.md

 This project implements custom CPU architecture and its assembler.

 Some limitations:
-    - identifiers consist of up to 8 latin letters
+    - labels consist of up to 8 latin letters

 Assembler features:
     - detailed compilation errors